Skip to main content

 • Spatial Audio with head tracking is phenomenal

-• H3 chip for seamless Apple ecosystem integration
+• H3 chip for tight Apple ecosystem integration

 • Hearing health features